 - collective bargaining, freedom of association and representation rights.

 Secure Local Jobs Code Certificate

 A Secure Local Jobs Code Certificate confirms a business meets the standards in the Code.
 From 15 January 2019, businesses will need a Code Certificate to tender for construction, cleaning, security or traffic management work.
 Businesses will need a Code Certificate before they tender and for the duration of the project.
 Businesses will need to engage an approved auditor to assess whether they meet Secure Local Jobs requirements and can apply for a Code Certificate.

 Labour Relations, Training and Workplace Equity Plan

 Businesses tendering for construction, cleaning, security or traffic management work worth more than $25,000 will need to complete a Labour Relations, Training and Workplace Equity Plan.
 The plan includes information on how they will comply with the Code and how they support employment security, health and wellbeing, diversity, and career development for workers.
+The plan must have been developed in consultation with the business’s employees, and include a statement about how this has been done.
 The successful tenderer will need to operate in alignment with the plan for the duration of the project.